Query-focused and Memory-aware Reranker for Long Context Processing

 \subsection{Inference Efficiency}

-We compare the computational efficiency of our method with baselines on 20 random samples.
-Table~\ref{tab:latency_pctl_cost} shows that \texttt{QRRanker} achieves lower P50/P95 latency than \texttt{Qwen3-Reranker-4B}, while also reducing TFLOPs and peak memory.
-Moreover, \texttt{QRRanker(middle)} further improves efficiency by truncating the model after layer 24, discarding higher layers.
-It achieves the best P50/P95 latency with additional reductions in compute and memory.
-For \texttt{Qwen3-Reranker-4B}, we report two inference settings.
-With \emph{batch=50}, all 50 chunk--query pairs are processed in a single forward pass.
-With \emph{batch=1}, the 50 pairs are processed with 50 separate forward passes, which substantially increases latency.
-Overall, QRRanker provides a better performance and cost trade-off, and the truncated middle-layer variant offers an especially lightweight and fast option.
+We compare inference efficiency on 20 random samples.
+Table~\ref{tab:latency_pctl_cost} shows that \texttt{QRRanker} reduces P50/P95 latency, TFLOPs, and peak memory compared with \texttt{Qwen3-Reranker-4B}. \texttt{QRRanker(middle)} further truncates the model after layer 24, achieving the lowest latency and resource cost.
+For \texttt{Qwen3-Reranker-4B}, we report both \emph{batch=50}, which processes all chunk--query pairs in one forward pass, and \emph{batch=1}, which processes them separately.
+These results show that QRRanker provides a more efficient reranking interface, especially with middle-layer truncation.